Master of Viticulture and Oenology

 Graduate AttributesThe objective of this program is to produce graduates with specific attributes as outlined in University of Adelaide Graduate Attributes.

 - Critical thinking and problem solving

 - Intercultural and ethical competency

 - Self-awareness and emotional intelligence

-Advertising / Wine Promoter, Grape Production, Grower Liaison Officer, Vineyard Management, Wine Making, Winery Engineer
+Grape Production, Grower Liaison Officer, Vineyard Management, Winemaking, Wine Exporter, Wine Scientist, Winemaker, Winery Manager